ankit-hbti/Intrvw_sq/README.md

 	WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Note:

+	Factory is the main class.
+Please run it by giving space separated input by mentioning number of Machines, no of Bolts and Time in seconds to assemble    	the product.

+	e.g.
+	java org.interview.searchpartner.Factory 3 6 60